 - Giving them a choice (“if this sounds like too many emails, update your preferences here”)

 - And something to start with (whet their appetite ;-))

-Emails like this are an easy way to quickly start a relationship with a reader, to gain their trust and let them know that they’re in charge.
+Emails like this are an easy way to quickly start a relationship with a reader, gain their trust, and let them know that they’re in charge.

 Avoid spammy titles